The sweetest blossoms die.

 Prefer to glean with Ruth?

-We are busy working to bring Christina Rossetti's "Sweet Death" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "Sweet Death" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Sweet Death" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.